navmenu

 Sanyo Eneloop 6.0 70 8.3 77

-Most of the LSD batteries in Consumer's test are pretty consistent - as indicated by low Consumer Crappiness scores - so were incorrectly rated too low in their Overall Score.
-Clearly, the more consistent batteries are the ones that suffered less voltage loss and are thus able to maintain a higher average current over the battery's life.
+Most of the low self discharge (LSD) batteries in Consumer's test are pretty consistent – as indicated by low Crappiness scores – so were incorrectly rated too low in their Overall Score.
+The more consistent batteries are the ones that suffered less voltage loss and are thus able to maintain a higher average current over the battery's life.

 Runtime and Cycle Life